Bars radar: N011M

 The second member of the Bars radar family is the N011M, a radar that uses an electronically scanned (phased array) slotted planar antenna but with the experience gained from the development of the N007 Zaslon.
 In an effort to improve performance the antenna design was changed to a multi-channel passive electronically scanned array (PESA).
 The design of the N011M Bars antenna like the earlier N007 antenna consists of two separate electronically controlled arrays, an X band radar and an L band IFF transponder with a total weight of 100 kg and a diameter of 960 mm.
 The radar has a peak power output of 4-5 kW and is capable of positioning beams in 400 microseconds, a huge advantage over mechanically scanned radar.
 The Bars radar can be fixed in position to give a scanning sector of ±70 degrees in azimuth and ±45 degrees in elevation.
 To improve scan coverage, the radar can also be mounted on electromechanical drives, and in this case, the scanning sector is expanded to ±90 degrees.

 The 28 MHz Ts200 programmable signal processor used in N011M incorporates Fourier transforms of "butterfly" type capable of 75 Million operations per second.
 The N011M supports digital signal processing using 3 processors with 16 MB of both static and flash memory.
 The peak output is 4 to 5 kW with an average output of 1.2 kW, and the total radar system weighs around 650 kg.
 N011M is used on Su-30SM, Su-30MKI, Su-30MKM, and the contract for the N011M radar has three stages.
 The initial MK1 software was tested in 2002 and supplied with the first Su-30MKI deliveries.
 India was supposed to build both programmable signal processors and data processors under project "Vetrivale" to replace the original Russian components, but failed to do so within the required time frame, so MK2 still used the Russian equipment.
 In 2004, India delivered Vetrivale radar computer based in the i960 architecture.
-It's worth noting that N011M is not simply a PESA, but instead, it's a transition between PESA and AESA in that it adopts technologies from both: each transceiver on the antenna array of N011M has its own receiver amplifier, which is the same as AESA, and with noise level of 3dB, which is also in the same class of AESA arrays.
+It's worth noting that N011M is not simply a PESA, but instead, it's a transition between PESA and AESA in that it adopts technologies from both: each transceiver on the antenna array of N011M has its own receiver amplifier, which is the same as AESA, and with noise level of 3 dB, which is also in the same class of AESA arrays.
 However, for transmitting, N011M uses PESA technology in that a single Chelnok traveling-wave tube is used for EGSP-6A transmitter.
 There are three receiving channels for N011M.

 N011M has a search range of 400 km and a tracking range of 200 km, with 60 km in the rear in the air-to-air mode.
 Detection range fighter type MIG-29 in area of review of over 300 sq. deg: